brumarq/bitvote/README.md

 ## 6.2 Consensus/Endorsement Mechanism

 As stated previously, the network consists of two organizations, which each operate its own peer.
 When one peer receives a new vote from the client (the online voting dashboard), this will invoke the `createVote` method.
-The same applies when a new vote is created using `createPoll`.
+The same applies when a new poll is created using `createPoll`.

 Whenever either of these methods is invoked, a new transaction is created.
 At this stage, the transaction is a transaction 'proposal', it is not yet finalized or included in the blockchain.
 The peer will submit this transaction proposal to the other peer on the network, which will then verify that the transaction is correct, has not been submitted previously, and adheres to the business rules set by the network.